rsnodgrass/pyxantech/README.md

 USB serial ports, and possibly the RS232-over-IP interface for more recent Xantech amps.
 See below for exactly which amplifier models are supported.

+*GOAL: To eventually merge this with pymonoprice and get rid of a separate implementation.*

 The Monoprice version was originally created by Egor Tsinko for use with [Home-Assistant](http://home-assistant.io).

 ![beta_badge](https://img.shields.io/badge/maturity-Beta-yellow.png)